 Horses are flight animals and can be easily startled.
 Riders are often children or young people.
 The partnership encourages other road users to pass horses and riders carefully on the roads.

-- Slow down to a maximum of 15mph.
+- Slow down to a maximum of 10mph.

 - Be patient, don’t sound your horn or rev your engine

-- Pass the horse wide and slow, (if safe to do so) at least a car’s width if possible
+- Pass the horse wide and slow, (if safe to do so) at least 2 meters.

 - Drive slowly away.

-An interactive video was funded by the police and crime commissioner in collaboration with the British Horse Society.
-The video can be viewed here.
+An interactive video called ‘Whats on Your Horizon’ was funded by the Police and Crime Commissioner in collaboration with the British Horse Society.